-In Georgia, the peace officer certification process is regulated by the Georgia Peace Officers Standards and Training Council (POST).
+In Georgia, the peace officer certification process is regulated by the Georgia Peace Officer Standards and Training Council (POST).
 Therefore, some of the processes and paperwork you must complete will be through POST, while others will be completed directly through the GPSTC regional academy where you will receive your training.

 Students attending basic training who are not employed by a law enforcement agency are referred to as “pre-service candidates.”
 Below are the steps that pre-service candidates must take before being accepted into a police academy to become certified as a Peace Officer in the state of Georgia.

 STEP 1: Minimum Qualifications

 First, you must determine if you are eligible to become a Peace Officer in Georgia.
 According to Georgia Law you must meet or be willing to meet all of the criteria below to become employed or certified as a peace officer: